Recently, I heard it said in a sermon that the early church was led by “unschooled, ordinary men”.

 Luke 24:9-10 “When they came back from the tomb, they told all these things to the Eleven and the others.
 It was Mary Magdalene, Joanna, Mary the mother of James, and the others with them.”

-We would be remiss not to count Mary and Martha of Bethany as disciples, since four visits to their home are recorded.
-(Luke 10 – Mary sits at Jesus’ feet; John 11 – Martha confesses Christ; Mark 14 – Mary anoints Jesus; Luke 24:50-53 – Bethany is the last place Jesus visits before the Ascension.)
+We would be remiss not to count Mary and Martha of Bethany as disciples since four visits to their hometown are recorded.
+(Luke 10 – Mary sits at Jesus’ feet; John 11 – Martha confesses Christ; Mark 14 – Mary anoints Jesus; Luke 24:50-53 – Jesus goes to Bethany before the Ascension.)

 Some people are surprised to learn that women traveled with Jesus, but they joined his band of followers early on and stayed the course.
 (Read more about why the twelve apostles were all men here.)

 3. Don’t assume the disciples were all of humble means or uneducated.